SystemSpace/Compendium/community-dataverses.rst

 1426 on the reality of Systems
 ==============================

-I always thought aurora creates "real" physical worlds.
+I always thought Aurora creates "real" physical worlds.
 When you "program" it to create a metal box in a system, it doesn't simulate a metal box, it creates a real, physical metal box.
 The same goes for laws of phisics and everything else.
 Referring to it as a simulation just makes it all way easier to understand, as it is a concept